CanonizerJim/PM/All Ethereum Cat Herder Meetings/Meeting 18.md

 Approved to have an open forum co-hosted by the EEA, the Cat Herders, and Ethereum Magicians and the Foundation.
 Forum is 1.5 hours.
 Launching a working group on the Ethereum mainnet.
 Agenda includes 10 minutes of introductions, followed by the EEA roadmap.

 Brett Robertson praised the collaboration and communication.
 Ron Resnick asked for suggestions as to how to move this forward.
 Paul is the EEA marketing contact.
 EEA has an open req for a Technical Director.
-Everyone agreed to open a communication channel on Gitter - https://gitter.im/ethereum-cat-herders/EEA-mainnet.
+Everyone agreed to open a public communication channel on Gitter - https://gitter.im/ethereum-cat-herders/EEA-mainnet.
 Hugo Sanchez suggested discussing specific issues and use cases enterprises may be having.
 1. Hard Fork Coordination Update
 There was a proposal to change the name of hard forks going forward.
 Naming convention would be to use where the Devcon takes place.
 We'll be waiting for Parady to finish the implementation and come up with a block number to execute the fork.